just-animate/just-animate.github.io/getting-started/basic.md

 ### 1. Download the files for the browser version of Just Animate

+There are a few ways to get the files

+ - clone or [download](https://github.com/just-animate/just-animate/archive/master.zip) the project and copy the files from the dist/browser folder
+ - run the command ```npm install just-animate --save``` from your project root and copy the files from the browser directory to your www root
+ - (sorry, no CDN just yet!)

 ### 2. Include these scripts on your document

 ``` html